Kyuu-Ji/htb-write-up/fortune/write-up-fortune.md

 ## Next Scan

-We do a new nmap scan to see if new ports are open when our SSH connection stanys open.
+We do a new nmap scan to see if new ports are open when our SSH connection stays open.

 ```markdown
 nmap 10.10.10.127